experimentarium/times/docs/part-2/06-equations.md

 *Growth constraints*

 Growth (or decay) constraints are a special type of dynamic constraints.
 A growth constraint may for example express that the capacity increase between two periods is limited by an annual growth rate.
 So, growth constraints relate variables in one period to the ones in the previous or following period as in dynamic constraints described in the previous section.
-In growth constraints, however, in addition some of the variable coefficients UC_ACT, UC_FLO, UC_IRE, UC_COMNET, UC_COMPRD, UC_NCAP, UC_CAP can represent annual growth (or decay) rates[^45] by specifying the set $UC\_ ATTR_{r,uc_n,\'LHS\',VAR,ATTR}$ with the index ATTR being set to GROWTH.
+In growth constraints, however, in addition some of the variable coefficients UC_ACT, UC_FLO, UC_IRE, UC_COMNET, UC_COMPRD, UC_NCAP, UC_CAP can represent annual growth (or decay) rates[^45] by specifying the set $UC\_ATTR_{r,uc_n,'LHS',VAR,ATTR}$ with the index ATTR being set to GROWTH.
 This will cause the coefficient of the corresponding variable being interpreted as an annual growth rate.
-If for example the input information $UC\_ ATTR_{'REG1','G\_ 1','LHS','CAP','GROWTH'}$ is given for the user constraint G_1, the coefficient $UC\_ CAP_{'G\_ 1','LHS','REG1',t,p}$ of the capacity variable of technology **p** will be interpreted as annual growth rate and the final coefficient of the variable VAR_CAP in the user constraint will be calculated in the following way:
+If for example the input information $UC\_ATTR_{'REG1','G\_1','LHS','CAP','GROWTH'}$ is given for the user constraint G_1, the coefficient $UC\_CAP_{'G\_1','LHS','REG1',t,p}$ of the capacity variable of technology **p** will be interpreted as annual growth rate and the final coefficient of the variable VAR_CAP in the user constraint will be calculated in the following way:

-$$\left( UC\_ CAP_{'G\_ 1','LHS','REG1',t,p} \right)^{M(t + 1) - M(t)$$.
+$$\left(UC\_CAP_{'G\_1','LHS','REG1',t,p} \right)^{M(t + 1) - M(t)}$$

 With the help of the input set UC_ATTR, growth coefficients can be defined for the variables in LHS expression (as in the example) or for the variables in RHS expression.
 If a growth rate is defined for variables on the LHS, the exponent is M(t+1)--M(t), whereas for RHS variables the exponent is equal to M(t)--M(t+1).